NatClamp/oneHundredDaysOfCode/log.md

 ***Today's Progress***: Carried on trying to debug my issue from yesterday.
 No progress yet, urgh!
 Spent the rest of the day preparing for an interview.

 ***Thoughts***: Need to figure out where I can get some help with the shopify problem.

+### Day 24: Monday 5th October, 2020

+***Today's Progress***: I fixed the issue!!
+I don't feel so bad about it because apparently it's not explained very well in the documentation of the Shopify SDK.
+Apparently, you have to pass in some fetch implentation when you initiate the client.
+I found this out by re-reading a github issue I'd found earlier but actually paid attention to this time [here](https://github.com/Shopify/js-buy-sdk/issues/458).

+***Thoughts***: Well that wasted some time.
+Never mind I guess, this kind of thing happens all the time.